Sublim1ng/Designing-a-DSI-Social-Network-Database-in-Neo4j/README.md

 ## 2. The Potential Benefits and Challenges of the Platform
 **Benefits:** <br>
-1. This platform can show the relationships between nodes clearly.
+1. This platform clearly displays the relationships between nodes.
-2. The design is flexible; you can edit properties or relationships anytime.
+2. The design is flexible; properties or relationships can be edited at any time.
-3. For read-heavy data, the graph database is easier for users to read and understand.<br>
+3. For read-heavy data, the graph database format is more user-friendly and easier to understand.
 **Challenges:** <br>
-1. The query rules are strict.
+1. The query rules are stringent, particularly when importing data.
+2. There are concerns about performance efficiency.
+Users must refresh the web page after each change to see updates.